beckswu/beckswu.github.io/_posts/2019-07-12-Convolution-NN.markdown

 **When don't have enough training data**:

 download Github open-source implementation and weight, <span style="color:red">then get rid of softmax layer and create your own softmax unit.
 Take early stage layers and parameters as frozon.
 And train the parameters associated with your softmax layer</span>.
-Then might get good performance even with a small dataset
+Then might get good performance even with a small dataset(只train softmax layer)

 Some deep learning framework can let you specify whether to train parameter or freeze parameters.